wittedtech/Interview-Prep-Guide/Experience-Wise/Java-Interview-Questions.md

 - **Strong References :** These are the defualt references used to prevent garabage collection to clean the object from the memory.
 All other references allows the object to be garbage collected in different scenerios. `String str = "abc"` creates string reference to the String object.
 - **Weak References :** These references do not prevent the object from being collected by the Garbage Collector as soon as the object becomes weakly reachable (only accessible by the weak references), it can be removed by the garabage collector from the memory.
 These refernces are commonly used for caching and canonicalizing mapping.
 - **Soft References :** These references are similar to weak references but they are cleared less aggressively by the garabage collector.
 Objects with soft references are only clear when the JVM is running low on memory.
-Soft references are useful for imp-lementing memory-sensitive cahces.
+Soft references are useful for implementing memory-sensitive cahces.
 - **Phantom References :** These are the weakest type of references and they do not prevent the object from being collected by the GC and also they do provide a way to access the object.
 Phantom references are enqueued with a ReferenceQueue after an object has been collected. they are useful for scheduling post-mortem cleanup actions and detecting when an object has been garbage collected.

 27. **Explain lambda expressions and functional interfaces in Java 8.**

 - **Lambda Expression :** Lambda expression are the annonymous functions use to implement functional interfaces(interfaces with a single abstract method).
 Lambda expressions are used to reduce boilerplate code and make the code more concise and readable.
-  Lambda Expressions mainly concists of three parts :
+  Lambda Expressions mainly consists of three parts :
   - **Parameter List :** list of parameters that the lambda expressions accepts and are enclosed with parantheses '()'.
   - **Arrow Operator :** An arrow operator ' -> ' to separate parameter list from the lambda body.
   - **Lambda Body :** Lambda body is the code that is executed when the lambda expression is invoked.
 It Can be a single statement or a block of statements.